(Silver Plated) Wire and Tube Coiling

 Custom Tube and Turnkey Assemblies that Meet YOUR Requirements

 HBR focuses on low volume production runs and prototypes for unique, specialized projects.
 All of our custom tube assemblies and rod assemblies are made to order and manufactured to our customers’ exact design specifications.

 We can create custom coils with odd or non-standard shapes, close tolerances, and other unique characteristics, as your design dictates.
-RF match coils, copper cooling coils, and other custom coils are complex components, and HBR knows what it takes to get the job done right.
+RF match coils, copper cooling coils, and other custom coils or complex components, and HBR knows what it takes to get the job done right.

 How Do I Know What Tube or Coil Material to Use?